Iurii-Dziuban/algorithms/README.md

 - 15 ThreeSum (ThreeSumTest) - 3Sum - find all 3 element pairs, which sum is equal to the target value
 - 16 ThreeSumClosest (ThreeSumClosestTest) find 3 sum closest to target
 - 17 LetterCombinationsOfAPhoneNumber (LetterCombinationsOfAPhoneNumberTest) - permutation with repetition combinatorics question
+- 18 FourSum (FourSumTest) - find all four elements that sum equals target
 - 42 TrappingRainWater (TrappingRainWaterTest) - calculate water inside the landscape
 - 44 WildcardMatching (WildcardMatchingTest) - checking wildcard pattern matching
 - 45 JumpGame2 (JumpGame2Test) - Jump Game / Tower Hopper problem / Minimum number of jumps to reach the end based on possible range to jump from current element.